Law Society of Saskatchewan

 Finding Legal Assistance

-When should I seek legal assistance?
+When should I get legal help?

 • If arrested for a crime